 History of the Contemporary Longrifle Association

 In 1980, Robert Weil published his book “Contemporary Longrifle Makers”.
 This was the first comprehensive and authoritative work on the subject.
 This book sparked the interest of many collectors.
 One of the many purchasers of this book was Gordon Barlow of Swoope, Virginia.
-Through the years, he and several of his collector/builder friends (Earl Lanning, Jud Brennan, Wallace Gusler, Robert Weil, Mark Thomas, Gary Brumfield, Mel Hankla, Ed Louer, Tom Ames and Edmund Davidson, to name a few) discussed the need for a contemporary group to recognize the fine craftsmanship of contemporary muzzleloading firearms and accoutrements made today and the promotion of this period in our country’s history; thus keeping the frontier tradition alive.
+Through the years, he and several of his collector/builder friends (Earl Lanning, Jud Brennan, Wallace Gusler, Robert Weil, Mark Thomas, Gary Brumfield, Mel Hankla, Ed Louer, Tom Ames, and Edmund Davidson, to name a few) discussed the need for a contemporary group to recognize the fine craftsmanship of contemporary muzzleloading firearms and accoutrements made today and the promotion of this period in our country’s history; thus keeping the frontier tradition alive.

 In 1996, while serving on the Board of Directors of the Kentucky Rifle Association (KRA), Barlow and others on the KRA Board of Directors received a letter from Mel Hankla which included a paper titled “Contemporary Kentucky’s – Do They Have A Place In The KRA”?
 In that letter, Mel respectfully asked the KRA Board of Directors to sponsor a contemporary longrifle display at the annual meeting in 1996.
-The KRA Board of Directors were warm to the concept of recognizing the contemporary makers (many of whom were KRA members), however decided that allowing contemporary items as a small ratio to antique Kentucky rifles to be displayed on a table was sufficient.
+The KRA Board of Directors was warm to the concept of recognizing the contemporary makers (many of whom were KRA members), however decided that allowing contemporary items as a small ratio to antique Kentucky rifles to be displayed on a table was sufficient.

 Tom Ames (KRA Board of Director member) spoke about his involvement in the contemporary longrifle builders’ movement and about how the interest in the contemporary longrifle had increased.
 Seeds were planted.
 Then in the summer of 1996, after talking with Mel Hankla at the KRA in June, Gordon Barlow promulgated the idea of the Contemporary Longrifle Association (CLA), making the vision of a small group of people a reality.
-Friendship and the common interest in the longrifle provided the enthusiasm to create an organization dedicated exclusively to the promotion of the contemporary longrifle, related accoutrements and the artists that create them.
+Friendship and the common interest in the longrifle provided the enthusiasm to create an organization dedicated exclusively to the promotion of the contemporary longrifle, related accoutrements, and the artists that create them.

-From late 1996 through early 1997, Gordon Barlow, Margie Barlow, Rachel Nolen and Kim Hebb worked together to develop a 501c7 non-profit organization, a membership base, and plans for the first Contemporary Longrifle Association annual meeting and show to be held in 1997.
+From late 1996 through early 1997, Gordon Barlow, Margie Barlow, Rachel Nolen, and Kim Hebb worked together to develop a 501c7 non-profit organization, a membership base, and plans for the first Contemporary Longrifle Association annual meeting and show to be held in 1997.
 Gary Birch assisted the CLA in finding a location near Cincinnati.
 An awards program was developed whereby the CLA would recognize individuals that contributed to the heritage of the contemporary longrifle.
-The Pioneer Award, the Distinguished Service Award and the Education Award would become standing awards to be presented each year.
+The Pioneer Award, the Distinguished Service Award, and the Education Award would become standing awards to be presented each year.
 In addition, five special display awards would be presented each year for outstanding displays at the annual show.

 At the 1998 annual meeting and show held at the Radisson Airport Hotel in Cincinnati, Ohio, the Association By-laws were adopted by the membership.
 The first Board of Directors and Officers were elected with Gordon Barlow serving as honorary President and co-chairman of the annual meeting and show.